 Building a support network creates a safe space to express your feelings and improve how you understand your emotions.
 If you join a group from your area, you will have a source of motivation when needed.

 Make sure not to slack about your own body and mind health.
 Keeping a healthy lifestyle is essential to keep your emotional stability.
 Sleep well, eat healthily and make sure to do some exercise.

 If you try to tackle an enormous problem head-on and as a single task, you will probably end up frustrated, overwhelmed, and carried away by your emotions.
 If you manage it as little tasks, you will feel the satisfaction of your progress, and it will be easier to keep going.

 · Practice control of your thoughts

 Each day, you build your own image of yourself in your mind.
 You need to manage your thoughts and stop negative views of yourself.
 That way of thinking works only as self-sabotage.
 Nurture a positive and hopeful perspective that will boost your confidence.

 How to build your emotional resilience?

-You might imagine a resilient person as an emotionless robot in the middle of the chaos.
+You might imagine a resilient person as an emotionless robot in the middle of chaos.
 But there are no strict clauses to what it takes to be resilient.
 Everyone has different strategies, levels and ways to cope with difficult situations.
 However, you can evaluate yourself by keeping track of your response to recent adversity.
 Analyze if your course of action was the best.
-Writing down or expressing your thoughts and emotions will help you increase your awareness in these situations.
+Writing down or expressing your thoughts and emotions will help you increase awareness in these situations.